2 Towns Ciderhouse

 2 Towns Ciderhouse is an American artisan craft brewery of cider, based in Corvallis, Oregon.
 Established in 2010, the business produces large quantities of cider each year.
+The "2 towns" of the name refer to Corvallis and Eugene, Oregon, sites of the two state universities that are alma mater of founders of the brand.

 History

 Establishment

 2 Towns Ciderhouse, also referred to as 2 Towns, was launched in 2010 by three Oregonians — Lee Larsen, a graduate in finance from Oregon State University, Dave Takush, a fermentation science graduate from the same school, and graphic designer Aaron Sarnoff-Wood, a graduate of the University of Oregon.

 Sarnoff-Wood initially wanted to start a brewpub and contacted his friend Larsen, who shared a love for home brewing, to discuss the idea.
 However, high projected startup costs made this idea impractical, and the concept was abandoned.

 The pair became interested in the fermentation of apple cider to create hard cider.
 A test batch was made to be served in 2009 at Larsen's brother's wedding, which proved extremely popular with guests — and the trio launched a commercial enterprise specializing in the beverage.

 2 Towns Ciderhouse was launched in 2010 from a 1,000 square foot space in the Eastgate Business Center, located between Corvallis and Albany, Oregon.
 Despite the firm's location between the cities of Corvallis and Albany, the brand name was actually a reference to the college towns of Corvallis and Eugene, from which the three founding partners hailed.

 The company sold approximately 100 cases a month during its first year of operations.